Skip to content

 5. Application prepares a data structure OATH;

-6. The application asks the HSM to encrypt the data structure OATH with the master key;
+6. The application asks the HSM to encrypt the data structure OATH with the key master;

 7. HSM returns an encrypted structure, which is the blob;